valhuber/ApiLogicServer/README.md

 source venv/bin/activate   # windows venv\Scripts\activate
 pip install ApiLogicServer # you may need to use pip3, or restart your terminal session
 ```

+### Cloud (quick demo only)
+The cloud demo is less recommended, since you don't get to use Swagger or the Basic Web App.
+But you just want to take a quick look, [run the demo using a cloud-based (MyBinder) install](https://github.com/valhuber/ApiLogicServerTutorial) enables you to run the demo using a cloud-based (MyBinder) install.

+For your own projects, follow normal procedures to deploy them to the cloud.

 ### Important News - Certificate Issues
 We are starting to see Python / Flask AppBuilder Certificate issues - see [Troubleshooting](https://github.com/valhuber/ApiLogicServer/wiki/Troubleshooting#certificate-failures).